Baha al-Din al-Amili: Biography

 Sheikh Bahāʾī completed his studies in Isfahan.
 Having intended to travel to Mecca in 1570, he visited many Islamic countries including Iraq, Syria and Egypt and after spending four years there, he returned to Iran.

-Sheikh Baha' al-Din died in 1621 in Isfahan.
-His body was buried in Mashhad according to his will.

 Exact dates of birth and death

 The exact dates of his birth and death are different on his grave stone and on the ceramic of the walls of the room where he is buried in.